-Margot Robbie & David Ayer Will Focus On DC's Female Villains In 'Gotham City Sirens'
+Margot Robbie Will Appear In 'Gotham City Sirens'

 OK, so the villain-based Suicide Squad wasn't great, but it did introduce the world to a wonderful thing — Margot Robbie's interpretation of Harley Quinn, the Joker's on-again off-again girlfriend and co-Big Bad.
 And now, according to The Hollywood Reporter, Robbie is teaming up with Suicide Squad director David Ayer for G otham City Sirens , a film which will focus on the villainesses of DC.
 She is executive producing the project as well as reprising her performance as Harley Quinn.
 I think we can all agree that a little more Harley Quinn in the world ain't bad — at least for entertainment purposes, evil plans not included.